oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 </dependency>
 ```

-Token instrospection involves a call to the authorization server, so create an client app with OktaCLI, as illustrated for the `api-gateway`.
+Token introspection involves a call to the authorization server, so create a client app with OktaCLI, as illustrated for the `api-gateway`.

 ```shell
 cd theaters